codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 ### Scripts

 Scripts specify what kind of application is built.
-Thus, this section includes all the commands to actually build an application.
-There are example scripts for building a [React Native application](./building-a-react-native-app/), a [native Android application](./building-a-native-android-app/) or a [native iOS application](./building-a-native-ios-app/).
+This is where you can specify the commands to test, build and code sign your project.
+There are example scripts available for building a [Flutter application](./building-a-flutter-app/), [React Native application](./building-a-react-native-app/), [native Android application](./building-a-native-android-app/) or a [native iOS application](./building-a-native-ios-app/).

 ### Testing